Katsuhiro Harada: Biography

 Harada was born in Osaka, Japan, and grew up within the Nara Prefecture region.
 He later moved to Tokyo, Japan.
 During his childhood, video games were viewed with a great deal of suspicion in Japan.
 His parents would not buy him a home console, and as a result often sneaked into arcade centres, where he would occasionally be discovered and dragged out.
 He worked hard and ended up securing a place at Waseda University.
 He has studied judo, karate and a little bit of taekwondo in the past.
 He attended Waseda University along with Dead or Alive creator Tomonobu Itagaki and holds a degree in psychology.
 During his university studies, he took a few Chinese language courses, albeit finding it very difficult.
 After graduating from university, he joined Namco to become a promoter.
 His parents were initially unhappy with his pursuit in a career with the video game industry, but have since accepted him in his work.

-During his first year working in the Namco arcade, Harada smashed the sales record two months in a row, and subsequently received an award of commendation from the president of Namco.
+During his first year working in the Namco arcade, Harada surpassed the sales record two months in a row, and subsequently received an award of commendation from the president of Namco.
 Thanks to the award, Harada now had a platform to approach the management and request that they move him into game development.
 Towards the end of the first year at Namco, they gave him a position on the first Tekken title.

 He voiced Forest Law in Tekken 3 and Tekken Tag Tournament, Marshall Law from Tekken until Tekken 5: Dark Resurrection, Yoshimitsu from Tekken until Tekken Tag Tournament and Kunimitsu in Tekken.
-He is known within the fanbase for his sense of humor, such as his comical rivalry with former Street Fighter director (he was director from 1998-2020), Yoshinori Ono, jokes around the character Leo in Tekken 6 because of the ambiguous gender, and for attending EVO 2017 in a shirt that read "Don't Ask Me for Shit".
+He is known within the fanbase for his sense of humor, such as his comical rivalry with former Street Fighter producer (producer from 2008-2020), Yoshinori Ono, jokes around the character Leo Kliesen in Tekken 6 because of their ambiguous gender, and for attending EVO 2017 in a shirt that read "Don't Ask Me for Shit".
 Harada is also a member of Project Soul (the team behind the Soulcalibur franchise) and makes an appearance in Soulcalibur V as a bonus character.

 By 2019, Harada had been promoted to lead the fighting game esports division of Bandai Namco, as well as to being a general manager at the company overall.